Glossary term

 The stated death benefit is the starting point, but it is not always the exact amount beneficiaries collect.
 NAIC consumer guidance notes that outstanding policy loans, accrued interest on those loans, or certain unpaid amounts can reduce the final death-benefit payment.

-This matters most with permanent or cash-value policies, where policy loans can become part of the contract's economics over time.
+This risk is highest with permanent or cash-value policies, where policy loans can become part of the contract's economics over time.
 A buyer who assumes the stated death benefit will always arrive in full may misunderstand what the policy is really protecting.

 Death Benefit Versus Cash Value